crimson206/auto-pydantic/README.md

 ## Installation

-To install auto-pydantic, you can use pip:
+To install crimson-auto-pydantic, you can use pip:

 ```
-pip install auto-pydantic
+pip install acrimson-auto-pydantic
 ```

 ## Usage